 Serbia uses a standardized import/export documentation process (generally requiring a bill of lading, etc.).
 With the liberalization of the trade regime and reform of trade/customs-related institutions, Serbia continues to synchronize its documentation with the EU.
-More detailed information may be reviewed at the Customs Administration’s Additional Explanation Regarding the Inward Processing Procedure.
+More detailed information may be reviewed at the Customs Administration’s webpage.

 The Serbian Customs Tariff is harmonized annually with the EU Combined Nomenclature.
 In Serbia, there are several tariff regulations that are binding:

 - Regulations on Tariff Classification published in the Official Journal of the European Union;